fdyess/student/navigation/about.md

 ### Journey through Life

-Here is what I did at those places
+Here are some of my hobbies or things I like to do

+-   Playing video games
+-   Drawing
+-   Sleeping
--   test change ._.
+-   Skateboarding
--   qwertyuiop
+-   Playing trumpet

 ### Culture, Family, and Fun

-Everything for me, as for many others, revolves around family and faith.

 - My family comes from many places, such as China, England, and Germany.
 - The gallery of pics has some of my family, fun, and culture.